BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-After meeting at the house, we walked to Kurt Gödel's house, which is right nearby.
+After meeting at the house, we walked to Kurt Gödel's house (Kurt Gödel was a very famous mathematician), which is right nearby.
 Albert Einstein's house is nearby too.
 </p>

 This is a photo of Einstein and von Neumann:
 <div align="center">
     <img src="https://bradleyculley.github.io/images/Einstein-and-von-Neumann.jpg" />
-    <div style="font-size: 12px;">von Neumann is in the back row, just to the left of the person to the left of Einstein<sup>56</sup></div>
+    <div style="font-size: 13px;">von Neumann is in the back row, just to the left of the pillar<sup>56</sup></div>
 </div>

 <p>